StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will immediately lose credit for all earned **✓** throughout the entire semester and will only be allowed to earn future **✓** on a limited number of scheduled quizzes and  the Final Exam, which must be done by appointment in the instructor's office.
+cheating will immediately lose credit for all earned **✓** throughout the entire semester, will become Inactive in the course, and will have to take the remaining assessments by appointment in the instructor's office.
 In addition, the incident will be reported to the university.

 Any student who is caught cheating twice will automatically receive an F letter grade for the course.